-MSc LL.M GDipLaw BSc (Hons) DipSurv MCIOB MCIArbProfile
+MSc LL.M GDL (CPE) BSc (Hons) DipAdj DipSurv MRICS MCIOB FCIArb

 Paul has been directly involved in projects ranging from a few thousand pounds to mega-projects totalling over 20 billion pounds.
-Paul specialises in providing quantum expert reports, construction contract advice, issues regarding payment, payment notices, claims, suspension, termination, party representation and adjudication referrals and support.
+For Thomas Sands Consulting, as a Chartered Surveyor, Paul specialises in providing contract advisory solutions, quantum expert reports, advocacy in adjudication and acts as an adjudicator and expert determiner.
+Find out more about Paul here.

-Paul has spent his entire working life in construction.
-He began working for a construction business in 1994 working on a range of domestic, commercial and industrial projects.
-He quickly moved into a managerial position supervising small to medium sized sites, organising and controlling labour and plant resources.
+Paul has spent his entire working life in construction beginning in 1994 working on a range of domestic, commercial and industrial projects.
+Paul quickly moved into a managerial position supervising small to medium sized sites, organising and controlling labour and plant resources.
 Paul’s management and control progressed on to larger and more complex projects.
-His management successfully completed many new-build homes (many with very high specifications), and many civil engineering and industrial projects including mechanical engineering (M&E) installations.
-Paul’s work spanned from the creation of tenders and estimates on a range of projects, from the management of live projects, and the valuation of interim applications and the negotiation of final accounts.
+Paul has successfully completed many new-build homes (many with very high specifications) and many civil engineering and industrial projects including mechanical engineering (M&E) installations.
+Paul’s work spanned from the creation of tenders and estimates on a range of projects, the management of live projects and the valuation of interim applications and the negotiation of final accounts.

-Through both his management of projects and his high levels of academic and professional education, Paul has gained expert knowledge of the standard forms of contract (JCT and ECC), both contract and construction law, and the negotiation and resolution of construction, engineering and property disputes.
+Through both his management of projects and his high levels of academic and professional education, Paul has gained expert knowledge of the standard forms of contract (including JCT and NEC), both contract and construction law, and the negotiation and resolution of construction and engineering disputes.

 In addition, Paul is the author of Construction Claims for the Royal Institution of Chartered Surveyors resource website ISURV.
-The content of Paul's work covers some one hundred pages of case law and legislation, NEC and JCT terms, quantum meriut, payment under HGCRA as amended, withholding notices, certification, variations, delay, LAD's, EOT, losses, claims, termination and much more.
+The content of Paul's work covers some one hundred pages of case law and legislation, NEC and JCT terms, quantum meriut, payment under the Act, withholding notices, certification, variations, delay, LAD's, EOT, losses, claims, termination and much more.

-Paul has been lead mediator in over 50 mediations to date.
+Paul has been appointed as lead mediator over 70 mediations since 2011.

 Claims against an engineering consultant for over valued works carried out to a luxury central London residential development.